PandaraWen/DJIDemoKit/README.md

 ## Contribution

-If you want to add some other component like `VideoPreviewerController` or some other debug configuration, just feel free to let me know by **Creating issues**.
-Or you can contribute your code through **merge rquest**.
+If you want to add some other component like `VideoPreviewerController` or some other debug configuration, just feel free to let me know by **creating issues**.
+Or you can contribute your code through **pull rquest**.

 Respect.